-Overall, all the three articles emphasized on the traits required by the nurses to become successful in their career and in handling their patients.
-Reading the article and journals published by credential authors provides nurses with continuing education, acquiring competence and staying up to date in the field.
-The article published by Conner and Thielemann gives the reader the importance for the nurses to acquire the bachelorette degree in nursing.
-As nurses obtain higher the education level, their knowledge in the field increases and hence the quality of care increases.
-Providing standardized information in various fields gives nurses the opportunity to explore and become familiar in other areas enhancing the nursing profession.
+Overall, all three articles emphasizes the traits required for the nurses to become successful in their career and in handling their patients.
+Reading the articles and journals published by credential authors provides nurses with continuing education, acquiring competence and staying up to date in the field.
+The article published by Conner and Thielemann describes the importance for the nurses to acquire the bachelorette degree in nursing.
+As nurses obtain higher education levels, their knowledge in the field increases and hence the quality of care increases.
+Providing standardized information in various fields gives nurses the opportunity to explore and become familiar in other areas and enhances the nursing profession.
 As author Serio mentions, it is important to coach nurses to become healthier leaders.
 Coaching in general can be one of the ways for the nurses to acquire information.
-When the nurses are coached to use the skills appropriately, nurses can bring many positive changes such as improving the self esteem, making a trusting relationship with the patients and staffs and thus increasing the productivity in the work environment.
-Author Lachman describes about strategies required for the nurses to become morally strong.
-By adhering to the strategies nurses can become a enhanced advocate for their patients, a superior provider and manager of care, and build a trusting relationship with their patients.
+When the nurses are coached to use the skills appropriately, nurses can bring many positive changes such as improving the self-esteem, making a trusting relationship with the patients and staffs and thus increasing the productivity in the work environment.
+Author Lachman describes strategies required for the nurses to become morally strong.
+By adhering to these strategies nurses can become a better advocate for their patients, a superior provider and manager of care, and build a trusting relationship with their patients.
 Overall the three articles educate the nurses to improve the quality of care provided to the patients and communities.

 Reference